History in motion: The Rock Island Rail Trail

 Southern Pastoral Section

 Although it passes through populated areas, this section is the most remote and “wild” region.
 After crossing 50 Highway, it begins a slow grade downward until it passes through the century-old Vale Tunnel.
-It cuts through rolling hills of southeast Jackson County, passes through Hartman Park and follows Cedar Creek for several miles.
+This 441-foot-long tunnel is a highlight for many.
+After cutting through the tunnel, the trail continues through rolling hills of southeast Jackson County, passes through Hartman Park and follows Cedar Creek for several miles.
 Neighborhood trails also intersect with the Rock Island Trail in this area.
 Hartman Park is the home to several waterfalls on Cedar Creek, as well as flush toilets.
 The trail ends (or begins, depending on your order) on Jefferson Street in Lee’s Summit.
 There is no designated parking area there, but street parking is available nearby.

 Photo highlights of the Southern Pastoral Section